 Opioid Overdose Deaths

 The researchers project that under current conditions, there will be a 147 percent increase in opioid overdose deaths by 2025 compared to 2015.
-Further, the study estimates that about 700,000 people will die of an opioid overdose in the 10-year span between 2015 and 2025, with 80 percent of those deaths coming from the use of illicit opioid drugs such as fentanyl and heroin.
+Further, the study estimates that about 700,000 people will die of an opioid overdose in the 10-year span between 2015 and 2025.
+Also, 80 percent of those deaths will come from the use of illicit opioid drugs such as fentanyl and heroin.
 These illegal opioid drugs are currently major players in the opioid epidemic.

 It is reasonable to assume that efforts to reduce legal prescription opioid use would not significantly impact the use of illicit opioid use, which means illegal use.
 Illicit use can encompass different scenarios, including using legal prescription opioids in a way that differs from the prescription, obtaining legal opioids outside of legal means or using opioids that were made illegally.